hotdogsoup-nl/PEMSuperKoalio/README.md

 **PEMSuperKoalio** is a Swift 5 version of Ray Wenderlichs SpriteKit [SuperKoalio game][superkoalio-url].
 It uses the [PEMTileMap][pemtilemap-url] framework to generate the game map and supports iOS, macOS and tvOS.

 The SuperKoalio demo project helped me to get into games programming.
 It was originally made in Objective-C with the `Cocos2D` framework and later a `SpriteKit` version ws made.
-I decided to make a Swift version that uses [PEMTileMap][pemtmxmap-url] instead of `JSTileMap` for the map generation.
+I decided to make a Swift version that uses [PEMTileMap][pemtilemap-url] instead of `JSTileMap` for the map generation.

 The map format used is still the original TMX Map file.
 [TMX Map files][tmx-map-url] can be created and edited with [Tiled][tiled-url].